mrmckinley/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 	* Talk about differences between SNAP! and Python for declaring variables.

 ### Accommodation/Differentiation
-If students are moving quickly, ask students to come up with a way to print two lines with only one print statement.
+If students are moving quickly, ask students to come up with a way to print two lines with only one print function.
 Allow for students to Google the `\n` character.